esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 ## Tune the settings
 - Navigate to "Settings > Settings".
 - Under "Device Registration", choose the registration mode you want to use.
-- Under "Security", choose the platform certificate you created before.
+- Under "Security", choose as root CA the CA you created before.

 ## Set up the Dataflows
 Without any dataflow configured, esthesis Core can not do much.
 You can set up individual